fabiodecena/Cloud_Programming_Portfolio/README.md

 # Cloud Programming Portfolio

-A comprehensive AWS cloud infrastructure project that demonstrates the implementation of a scalable web architecture using Infrastructure as Code (IaC) with Terraform/OpenTofu.
+A comprehensive AWS cloud infrastructure project that demonstrates the implementation of a scalable web architecture using Infrastructure as Code (IaC) with Terraform.

 ## 🏗️ Infrastructure Overview